 One team.
 One mission.

 Our collective team is composed of a diverse group of very interesting and talented individuals.
 We have a nice mix of men and women of different age groups, and different interpretations of the world around us.
-They are for the most part South Carolinians, but we have a few from North Carolina, Georgia, and Florida.
-We even let a yankee slip in here somehow!
+They are for the most part South Carolinian's, but we have a few from North Carolina, Georgia, and Florida.
 We have a membership of individualists, but there are some commonalities also.
-One trait they all share is their passion.
-You might say they are obsessive, which pleases me greatly because that is one trait I can share with them.
-Sad to say, I am the only non-artisan in the group and can only stand in awe at their work.
+One trait they all share is their passion, even obsession about their work.
 Other strong characteristics they share are their originality, vision, and creativity.
-They have the ability to create something that never existed before in their mind and then turn that thought, that idea, into a physical reality.
-They possess the power of connectivity, the ability to connect you to different times, places and people through that creation.
-You can run your hand over the thousand growth rings in a table top and it has the potential to connect you to the man 150 years ago that cut the “Old Growth” tree out of the swamp.
-You have the potential to make a connection to the artist himself through the object you touch or see.
-That piece can evoke feelings or emotions in you and connect you to yourself in a different, new way.
+They have the ability to create something that never existed before and turn a thought, an idea, into a physical reality.
+They possess the power of connectivity, the ability to connect you to a different time, place or person through that creation.
+You can run your hand over the thousand growth rings in a table top and that has the potential to connect you to the man 150 years ago that harvested the “Old Growth” tree.
+You have the potential to make a connection to the artist himself through the experience of touch or sight.
+That piece can evoke feelings or emotions and connect you to yourself in a different, new way.
 Ownership of these heirloom quality pieces can even connect you to your yet unborn descendants for generations to come.
-They have so much talent, they are almost scary.
-Sometimes I tell them they are not artisans, Craftsmen, or artists, but rather they are magicians!
-We now number 60.
-Our goal is to have 100 active members by the end of the year, and to maintain the same extremely high quality of our offerings.
-We do not accept work into the gallery just on the basis of what will sell.
-There will always be a high standard of quality here, with a theme of uniqueness, of our history and our heritage, our region, and our way of life.
+Our collective members have so much talent, they are almost scary.
+We now number about 60.
+Our goal is to continue to add to our membership while maintaining the same extremely high quality of our offerings.
+There will always be a high standard of quality with a theme of uniqueness, of our history and our heritage, our region, and our way of life.
 They have one more thing in common.
 I respect every one of them. - Owner Alec Blalock